tonyqiu123/company-job-portal/readme.md

 git clone https://github.com/tonyqiu123/company-job-portal
 ```

-### 2. Navigate to the project directory
-After cloning the repository, navigate to the project's root directory.

-### 3. Build and run the application
+### 2. Build and run the application
 To build your Docker images and start your application, execute this command:
 ```bash
 docker-compose up --build
 ```

 Backend: `http://localhost:5000`

 Frontend: `http://localhost:3000`

 MongoDB: `mongodb://localhost:27017/test`

-Please ensure these ports are free.
+Ensure these ports are free.
 If they are not, you'll need to free up these ports or modify the port mapping in your docker-compose.yml.

 ## Future Updates
 - **Monthly Statistics Storage:** Implement functionality to store monthly statistics in the database for better data analysis and insights.